aws-amplify/amplify-backend/packages/auth-construct/README.md

 ### Simple email login with default settings

-In this example, we create a simple stack with email login enabled (by default).
+In this example, you create a simple stack with email login enabled (by default).
 Deploying this will create a UserPool, UserPoolClient, IdentityPool, and Authenticated/Unauthenticated Roles.

-We create a cdk App and Stack for this example.
-You may be deploying this to a custom stack, but this is purely illustrative for a concise demo.

 ```ts
 import { App, Stack } from 'aws-cdk-lib';